regisin/ina219/README.md

 * `wake()` Wake the INA219 from power down mode.
 * `reset()` Reset the INA219 to its default configuration.

-## Known issues

-When there is a current overflow, the current and power readings become irrelevant forever (or, if I run the python library examples, then the profiler with a good max amp, it works again).
-Have to find a way to "reset" the invalid readings "on-the-fly".

 ## Performance

 TO-DO.